Heather (Calluna vulgaris) Bell heather ( Erica cinerea) Cross-leaved ( E.tetralix)

 King Henry in a folk song beds a hideous hag on the green heather to be greeted by a fair woman of beauty the following morning.
 This is an age-old tradition of the King giving respect to all aspects of the sacred land no matter how beautiful or ugly.

-Maybe this is why the Gaelic word for heather, ‘Fraoch’ means fierce or war-like as it is the warriors that risk all to die and return in glory into a new life in Celtic traditions.
+Maybe this is why the Gaelic word for heather, ‘Fraoch’ means fierce or war-like as it is the warriors that risk death to return in glory into a new life in Celtic traditions.
 Fraoch is a famous Irish warrior whose wife Boand is daughter to Aoife and Chulainn who are both legendary warriors of high repute.

 Fraoch heather ale is probably the oldest style of ale brewed in the world, brewed since 2000BC in Scotland.